zastrixarundell/dbio-java/README.md

 ```

 ### General usage:
 Currently there are 5 main functions for the 5 API endoiints.
-An example of fetching an info about a user would be:
+An example of fetching an info about a user sync would be:
 ```java
 Optional<User> userOptional = Dbio.getUserDetails("192300733234675722").get();